cheat-sheets/the-laws-of-human-nature-cheat-sheet/README.md

 - **Law**: Often people are dominated by emotions and behave irrationally without realizing it.
 This is the source of bad decisions and negative patterns in life.
-- **Example**: Athenes prospered when it was led by Pericles in 400 BC.
-[Pericles](https://en.wikipedia.org/wiki/Pericles) is believed to be a very rational man.
+- **Example**: Athenes prospered when it was led by [Pericles](https://en.wikipedia.org/wiki/Pericles) in 400 BC, who is believed to have been a very rational man.
 After he left the political arena Athenes started to regress.
 - **Advice**: You need to control your emotions and behave rationally.